Byron Kane: Biography

 Once inside, Kane found that a young director named Norman Corwin was holding auditions for a Forecast episode which had Helen Deutsch adapting a portion of Sinclair Lewis' novel Bethel Merriday.
 Kane read for the part of Bethel's boyfriend Charlie, to his surprise getting hired.
 A few days later, on August 26th, this adaptation went on live over CBS's full coast-to-coast network.
 Kane found himself acting opposite Lurene Tuttle, Howard DaSilva (as Mr. Keizer), and much to his surprise as Bethel (because she wasn't at the audition) Academy Award nominee Margaret Sullavan, who'd just starred opposite James Stewart in The Shop Around The Corner.
 Kane more than held his own.

 Kane narrated the short Polly Wants a Doctor (1944).

 While Kane was stationed at Camp Fannin in 1943, he helped with Orson Welles's production of a radio program "to officially launch the Fifth War Loan drive."
 Kane had been a member of Welles's The Mercury Theatre on the Air.
 He worked in a war plant in 1944.

 Kane appeared on many radio programs during the 1940s and '50s, including Favorite Story, Gunsmoke, The NBC University Theater, Plays for Americans, Suspense, Yours Truly, Johnny Dollar and On Stage.

 Kane served as associate producer of Blake Edwards' detective television series Peter Gunn (1958-61); He also appeared uncredited in the show in the recurring role of Barney, the bartender.

 He voiced Peter Jones, a Black character, on the animated series The Hardy Boys (1969).

+Kane appeared as the United States Secretary of State (based on Henry Kissinger) in Blake Edwards' 1976 comedy hit The Pink Panther Strikes Again, starring Peter Sellers.
 Beginning in 1979, Kane performed on multiple episodes of Sears Radio Theater, a radio anthology series broadcast over the CBS Radio Network and later, the Mutual Broadcasting System.